floydkots/SD1x/whackamole/README.md

-# unit_1.WhackAMole
+# WhackAMole
 A Java simulation of the classic [whack-a-mole](https://media.giphy.com/media/MVUyVpyjakkRW/giphy.gif) game.

 It was homework on edx, an introduction to software development course, based on Java.

 ## Homework description

-Create a class called unit_1.WhackAMole.
+Create a class called WhackAMole.

 It contains three integer instance variables called score, molesLeft, and attemptsLeft.
 Make one more instance variable called moleGrid which is a 2-dimensional array of chars.

 We will also have you create the following methods in this class.

-**unit_1.WhackAMole(int numAttempts, int gridDimension)** - Constructor for the game, specifies total number of whacks allowed, and the grid dimension.
+**WhackAMole(int numAttempts, int gridDimension)** - Constructor for the game, specifies total number of whacks allowed, and the grid dimension.
 After reading through the assignment, make sure to initialize the moleGrid with the appropriate character.

 **boolean place(int x, int y)** – Given a location, place a mole at that location.
 Return true if you can.
 (Also update number of moles left.)